 - Proof of residence for the previous 12 months

 A faith-based organization is available to get emergency help with rent and those looking for affordable housing.
-There are many large and even smaller churches in your community that receive a donation to help the less fortunate.
+Many large and even smaller churches in your community receive a donation to help the less fortunate.
 These churches also apply for government grants to distribute assistance to low-income families in their community.

 These churches also apply for government grants to distribute assistance to low-income families in their community.
 These ministries provide help with eviction prevention, help with utilities, and help with finding emergency housing.
 Local Church Assistance is the lifeline to many in the city.